LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 ## First quick literature review
 - Occurrence of exoplanets as we know so far and main methods
-- Parallel initiatives to determine exoplanets (LUVOIR, etc)
+- Parallel initiatives to determine exoplanets
+	- TESS, Kepler
+	- RV studies
+	- PLATO
+	- JWST
+	- Ariel
+	- ELT: METIS, PCS, HIRES
+	- HabEx / LUVOIR
-- Assets of infrared nulling interferometry
+- LIFE & assets of infrared nulling interferometry
+	- Advantages of working in the mid-infrared: More direct constraints on temperature and size of the objects, and spectrum includes molecular absorption lines including biosignatures.
+	- Main design and predicted yield
 - Idea behind nulling interferometry
+	- Optics, diffraction, PSF, wavefronts etc.
-- Sources of fundamental noise
+- Sources of fundamental noise & LIFEsim
+	- Photon noise
+	- Read-out noise
+	- Zodiacal dust
+	- P-pop MC tool
 - Sources of instrumental noise
+	- Explanation how architecture leads to correlated noise
+	- What is unknown for now is 1) the impact of phase and/or amplitude variations as systematic noise sources, and 2) thermal background from the aperture mirrors.
+	- Studied by Lay
+	- Studied for NOTT
+- Open questions for instrumental noise
+	- Consequence of sub-optimal alignment, error trifecta
+	- Semi-analytical framework

 ## Syntax for images, links, code snippets etcetera